email English 汉语

 Both Aristotle and Kant recognized the unity of concepts in judgment, but Kant did not clarify what this unity means.
 In fact, the unity Kant spoke of is to be unified at a higher level.
 Through the previous analysis, this higher level is "A is A" and its extended identity.
 The identity of formal logic ultimately needs to rise to the identity of manifestation in human consciousness, because it is human thinking, it is human manifesting.

 In short, no form and its three actions have "descended" into this isolated world of language in an isolated manner.
 Therefore, our rational understanding of no form must necessarily be linguistic and isolated, and we express no form in a way that conforms to formal logic.
 The three basic laws of formal logic are the isolation of the laws of no form action, they are the "incarnation" of the laws of no form action in the isolated world of language.
-Our explanation of formal logic using the theory of no form action above is actually using formal logic to explain formal logic itself.
-This is also the theory of no form action explaining itself in the isolated world of language in the manner of formal logic, while the theory of no form action is self-explanatory.
+Our explanation of formal logic using the no form action theory above is actually using formal logic to explain formal logic itself.
+This is also the no form action theory explaining itself in the isolated world of language in the manner of formal logic, while the no form action theory is self-explanatory.
 This statement is not contradictory.
-In other words, this self-explanation of formal logic is the isolated version of the self-explanation of the theory of no form action.
+In other words, this self-explanation of formal logic is the isolated version of the self-explanation of the no form action theory.

 Let's look at "negation" again.
 The negation of expression 1-1 is a negation of the manifestational "is", which is a negation of manifestation.
 Negating "A is A" is a complete negation, a negation of identity, meaning A no longer manifests itself, thus producing a contradiction and completely moving towards the opposite of A. This is a strong negation.
 The negation of expression 2-1 is a negation of the isolational "is", which is a negation of isolation.
 "A is not B" doesn't necessarily produce a contradiction; the result of this negation could be: A is C. Therefore, this isolational negation is not a complete negation.
 This is a weak negation.
 Thus, in the isolated world of language, not all "negations" are the same.